Ron Santo: Death

 On August 10, 2011, Santo was memorialized and "immortalized" at Wrigley Field with the presentation of a statue in his likeness.
 The statue is a portrayal of a young Santo playing defense at third base, leaning to his right while throwing a ball.
+The base of the statue cites his legacy as an announcer, his baseball achievements and his impact on research into juvenile diabetes.
+The statue today is in Gallagher Way, outside of Wrigley Field's third base grandstand alongside statues of Ryne Sandberg, Ernie Banks, Fergie Jenkins and Billy Williams.